skyler-guha/OpenGL-GameEngine/README.md

-# OpenGL-GameEngine
+# OpenGL-GraphicsEngine

-This is a generic OpenGL based game engine that I have written as a learning exercise.
+This is a generic OpenGL based graphics engine that I have written as a learning exercise.

 The aim here was to learn C++, OpenGL, and Graphics Programming.